 - No late fees will accrue on your account.
 Library Staff are managing due dates so that no items should go overdue until the library is open again.

 Why aren’t you offering curbside pickup at the Rincon and Springtown branches?

 The California State Library’s COVID-19 Industry Guidance suggests that libraries “consider only offering curbside service at certain branches first to ensure proper staffing and security.”
 The library will provide curbside pickup service at the branches once the library ensures that the service is operating safely and smoothly, pending availability of staffing and supplies.

 Why are you only offering limited curbside pickup hours?

-A limited number of Saturday appointments are being added starting Saturday, September 19th.
 The library has limited hours to enable staff to implement the service in a safe and orderly manner.
 Staff will consider increasing these hours should demand remain high, pending availability of adequate staffing and supplies.